Home Services Case Studies Blog About Contact Glossary

 Before making any decision, do a pipeline audit.
 Pull every active deal and ask: when was the last meaningful activity?
 Is this deal really where it says it is in the funnel?
 If you owned this deal, would you call it active?

-If you find significant numbers of stale deals, misplaced stages, and missing information — you have a process and discipline problem.
+If you find significant numbers of stale deals, misplaced stages, and missing information.
+You have a process and discipline problem.
 Fixing those in your current CRM will cost a fraction of what a migration costs and will solve the actual problem.

-If your current system genuinely can't support the process you need — if there are structural architectural limitations, not just configuration gaps — then a migration conversation makes sense.
+If your current system genuinely can't support the process you need, if there are structural architectural limitations, not just configuration gaps, then a migration conversation makes sense.
 But start with the audit.
 The findings almost always clarify which problem you're actually trying to solve.

 CRM problems are usually system problems.
 See how yours scores.